Peachland: Government

-Federally, Peachland is, since 2015, within the electoral district of Central Okanagan — Similkameen — Nicola.
-The current MP is Conservative Dan Albas, elected in the previous constituency of Okanagan—Coquihalla during the 2011 Canadian federal election, following former MP Stockwell Day's retirement from public life.
-The local MLA for the area is Dan Ashton.
+Federally, Peachland is, since 2022, within the electoral district of Okanagan Lake West-South Kelowna.
+From 2015 to 2022 it was in Central Okanagan — Similkameen — Nicola.
+The current MP is Conservative Dan Albas, re-elected in the 2025 election by a narrow margin.
+The local MLA for the area is Macklin McCall.
 The municipal government of Peachland consists of the mayor and six at-large councillors, elected to three-year terms.

 One former councillor, Jean Fraser, was elected in 1995 and served several consecutive terms.
 In her last election she received the highest number of votes in the municipality's history.
 Fraser retired from council on November 13, 2011, as she felt the work she could do on council was complete.
 The current mayor is Patrick Van Minsel who defeated Cindy Fortin by a landslide vote in the 2022 municipal election.

 Climate

 The climate of Peachland is very similar to that of neighboring Kelowna, but with a greater moderating influence from Okanagan Lake.
 This is partly due to its proximity to the water, as well as the greater width of the lake in this area (up to 5 kilometres).
 As most of the city is built into a mountainside, it is typically shielded from cold northerly winds and also has an overall southern exposure.
 This helps warm the area slightly during spring, summer, and fall, but particularly in winter.
 Proximity to the lake results in more moderation relative to Okanagan cities that are farther away from it.
 Average January high temperatures in Peachland are nearly 1.5 degrees warmer than in Kelowna, while the reverse is true in July.

 The city's southern orientation provides protection from winds from the north while also encouraging those from the south, which blow across the lake directly toward the city and can cause mild lake-effect snow.
 The steep mountainside on which Peachland is built can enhance this effect somewhat via the action of orographic lift.
 Ordinarily, precipitation in the Okanagan generally decreases from north to south, with the city of Vernon receiving approximately 4 more inches of rain and snow per year than the city of Penticton and 2 more inches than Kelowna.